sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ❯ sudo kubeadm join 192.168.64.7:6443 --token wxs197.cco6mjj9ricvu8ov --discovery-token-ca-cert-hash sha256:bd01c065240fa76f30a02ecb70a8cea6e329c9678994d4da1f6ccac7694b97fb
 ```

-After this completes it’ll take a minute or two for everything to be synced up but if you go
+After this completes it will take a minute or two for everything to be synced up but if you go
 back to the master node you should have 2 ready nodes now:

 ```bash